getify/foi-lang/test-new-tokenizer/Foi-Specification.md

 Function expressions can *optionally* have a name, and it's bound to the function's own scope only (for self-reference, such as recursion).

-In the anonymous form, `defn(params) ^ body` is an expression producing a function value, with no name binding in any scope.
+In the anonymous form, `defn(params) ^body` is an expression producing a function value, with no name binding in any scope.

 Function values are first-class: they may be stored in slots, passed as arguments, returned from other functions, and embedded in Records and Tuples.
 A function value carries the environment in which it was created (its closure); call-time semantics are specified in §2.11.
 The full surface area of function definition forms -- parameter modifiers, defaults, preconditions, named arguments, operator-as-function, curry/uncurry -- is specified in §3.